austral/austral/docs/walkthrough.md

         1. Add an entry `(name = x, depth = depth, state = Unconsumed)` to the state table.

+    4. When encountering a `borrow` statement for a variable `x`, check that `x` is `Unconsumed`.
+Mark `x` as `BorrowedRead` or `BorrowedWrite` for the duration of the statement's body.

+    5. When encountering a `return` statement, ensure that all variables in the state table are consumed.
+Otherwise, signal an error.

-    4. When encountering an expression, for each variable `x` in the state
+    6. When encountering an expression, for each variable `x` in the state
        table:

        1. Count the number of times `x` is consumed in the expression and call